 From: Åke Blomqvist and Rosalie Wyonch

-Åke Blomqvist is adjunct research professor at Carleton University and a senior fellow at the C.D.
-Howe Institute and Rosalie Wyonch is a Policy Analyst at the C.D.
-Howe Institute.
+Åke Blomqvist is an Adjunct Research Professor at Carleton University and a Health Policy Scholar at the C.D.
+Howe Institute, where Rosalie Wyonch is also a Senior Policy Analyst.

 To send a comment or leave feedback, email us at firstname.lastname@example.org.

 The views expressed here are those of the authors.
 The C.D.
 Howe Institute does not take corporate positions on policy matters.

 A version of this Memo first appeared in The Globe and Mail.